hugorbarbosa/cpp-project-template/README.md

 $ cmake --build . --target clang_tidy
 ```

-This target runs clang-tidy and generates a report with the results of the code static analysis, named as `clang-tidy-report.log`, and placed inside of the build directory (`build-clang-tidy` in this example).
+This target runs clang-tidy and generates a report with the results of the code static analysis, named as `clang-tidy-report.log` and placed inside of the build directory (`build-clang-tidy` in this example).

-The build succeeds only if no issues are found during the code static analysis, which utilizes the rules provided in the respective [configuration](.clang-tidy) file.
+The build succeeds only if no issues are found during the code static analysis, which utilizes the list of checks provided in the respective [configuration](.clang-tidy) file.
 The project source files to be analyzed can be configured by the user (see [CMakeLists](./CMakeLists.txt) of the project for more details).

 Please consult the [code quality tools](./doc/code-quality-tools.md) documentation to know more details about clang-tidy.